Ranking and Selection with Covariates for Personalized Decision Making: Least Favorable Configuration

-Hence, with the GSC, the best alternative is the same for all $\bx$, and the other alternatives have equal mean performances.
-Geometrically, the GSC means that the hyperplanes formed by the mean performances of the inferior alternatives are identical and are parallel to the hyperplane that corresponds to the best alternative.
-Moreover, the ``distance'' between the two parallel hyperplanes is $\delta$; see Figure \ref{fig-GSC} for an illustration for $d=2$.
+Hence, under the GSC, the best alternative is the same for all $\bx\in\Theta$, and all other alternatives have equal mean performances.
+It is worth mentioning that, the GSC of linear mean surfaces implies the existence of an intercept term (i.e., $X_1 \equiv 1$).
+Geometrically, the GSC means that the hyperplanes formed by the mean performances of the inferior alternatives are identical and parallel to the hyperplane of the best alternative, and the vertical distance between the two hyperplanes (i.e, the difference between the intercepts) is exactly $\delta$; see Figure \ref{fig-GSC} for an illustration for $d=3$.

-It turns out that the GSC defined in \eqref{eq-GSC} is the LFC for a family of selection procedures, including Procedure {\FDHom} and Procedure {\FDHet}, for R\&S-C problems under the IZ formulation, as stated in the following Theorem \ref{thm-GSC} and subsequent Corollary \ref{cor-LFC}.
-These results not only deepen our understanding of the structure of R\&S-C problems, but also help us design numerical experiments to serve as a stress test for proposed selection procedures, and can even potentially guide future development of more efficient selection procedures.